blainehansen/sass-descend/README.md

 	@include ds-property(color, red) // -> ERROR: not allowed
 ```

-Read on to the [extend functionality]() to see how you can pull off the same thing.
+Use the extend functionality to pull off the same thing.

 ```sass
 .component